5 Ways to Keep Your Skin Hydrated in Winter

 How to Tell if Your Skin is Hydrated

 Pinch the skin on the back of your hand, then let the skin go.
 It should return to its original state within a couple of seconds.
 If it doesn’t, your skin may need more moisture, externally and internally.

-Shop at Timeless Skin Care for free shipping within the U.S. on great serums and moisturizers that will give you that healthy glow.
+Shop at Timeless Skin Care for clean skincare products.
 Contact us for more information.